 — CIM (@CIM_Exchange) May 24, 2017

 Hard skills are no less versatile than soft skills.
-They include a huge set of competences like the knowledge of marketing tools and services, strategic planning and many more.
+They include a huge set of competencies like the knowledge of marketing tools and services, strategic planning and many more.

-- Analytics.
-It’s the cornerstone of a marketer’s work.
-Marketing managers implement data-driven decisions, analyze metrics and use many tools to measure and develop marketing strategies.
-Thus, if you see the drop of traffic, you should investigate what factors may have impacted it and create a strategy for improvement.
+- Analytics — It’s the cornerstone of a marketer’s work.
+Marketing managers implement data-driven decisions, analyze metrics, and use many tools to measure and develop marketing strategies.
+Thus, if you see the drop in traffic, you should investigate what factors may have impacted it and create a strategy for improvement.